tenstorrent/tt-metal/docs/source/examples/dram_loopback.rst

 DRAM Loopback
 =============

-Let's understand the memory structres in LL Buda by using an example kernel that will simply copy data from one input DRAM buffer to another output DRAM buffer, using the compute engine and an L1 memory buffer to do so.
-We call this concept "loopback", or more precisely "DRAM loopback".
+We will build a program in TT-Accel that will simply copy data from one DRAM buffer to another, using the compute engine and an intermediate L1 buffer to do so.
+We call this concept "loopback".

-We will present this as a series of code additions on top of the :ref:`basic example<Setting up a basic test>`.

 Building a data movement kernel
 -------------------------------